WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

 ## incremental vs. partitioned

+`IncrementalDataSet`'s and `PartitionedDataSet`'s are very similar as they give you access to a whole directory of data that uses the same underlying dataset loader.
+The major difference is whether you want your data pre loaded or if you want to load and dispose of it as you iterate over it.

 * incremental loads the data
 * partitioned give a load function

 ## creating nodes with partitioned datasets

+Let's create a node with this `PartitionedDataSet` to collect stats on our dataset over time.
+This node does a dict comprehension to get the length of each version that we pulled.

 ```python
 def timeseries_partitioned(cars: Dict):